rchaser53/application-services/docs/rfcs/sync-manager.md

   This device does manage to write the new list to the server.

 * This device restarts and the network is up.
-It believes history is enabled but logins is now - however, the state on the server is the exact opposite.
+It believes history is enabled but logins is not - however, the state on the server is the exact opposite.

 How does this device react?